-Target fields - target value for credential.
+Target - target datasource

-Edit/Add DBMS Credential
+Edit/Add Datasource

-In the DBMS Credential Maps tab of the Define Transforms dialog (see "Define Transforms for <Server:Port> DBMS Credential Map Tab" on page 40), when you click [Add] or click a row in the List of credentials and click [Edit], the Multi-Server Manager displays the Edit/Add DBMS Credential dialog.
-This dialog lets you insert or change source DBMS credentials.
+In the Datasource Maps tab of the Define Transforms dialog (see "Define Transforms for <Server:Port> Datasource Map Tab" on page 48), when you click [Add] or click a row in the source to target mappings and click [Edit], the Multi-Server Manager displays the Edit/Add Datasource Map dialog.
+This dialog lets you insert or change a datasource mapping.

-Figure 22: Edit/Add DBMS Credential Dialog
+Figure 22: Edit/Add Datasource Dialog